lkdm/tempconv-py/README.md

 The aim of this library is to provide easy-to-use syntax for Temperature conversion.
 But because the library does two calculations to convert from Celsius to Fahrenheit, it goes without saying that it isn't the best choice for large-scale massively parallel computing operations.
 But you wouldn't be using a Python library for that, would you?

 Performance can be improved by converting directly from Fahrenheit to Celsius...
 Or using something like C or Fortran.

+## Testing

+To test the library, run the testing library.